jaroslav-kubicek/blog/blog/2020-11-07-cypress-route.md

 ## Adding custom command

-Since all our tests are going to share the need for bypassing the authentication, we will implement it as custom command which we can then execute instead of `cy.visit`:
+Since all our tests are going to share the need for bypassing the authentication, we will implement it as a custom command which we can then execute instead of `cy.visit`:

 ```ts title="src/support/commands.ts"
 Cypress.Commands.add(